jramkiss/jramkiss.github.io/_posts/_2020-09-29-AB-testing-refresher.md

 ### P-Values
 The p-value of a statistical test is used to determine whether or not to reject the null hypothesis.
 It is the probability of observing the data under the null hypothesis.
 Smaller p-values simply indicate a lower probability of observing the data, given that the null hypothesis is true.
 If the p-value is low enough, we can say that the observation is improbable enough for us to reject our belief in the null hypothesis.

+The p-value can also be a measure of the false positive rate.
+Meaning it is the probability of observing the data even though there is no change.
+This is related to the significance level, which is the threshold at which we reject the null hypothesis.

 ### Statistical Power
 The power of a statistical test is the probability of finding an effect if there is an effect to be found.

 ## Statistical Tests